Shirley May – Board Member.

 What excites you about IOU – why are you a board member?

-‘I love there innovation and their experience making live shows and contemporary art installations I thoughtful and beautiful and really considers community and how Community can be involved in making art.’
+‘I love their innovation and experience making live shows and contemporary art installations – both thoughtful and beautiful and really considers community and how Community can be involved in making art.’

 Tell us about a cultural experience, past or present that has inspired you the most.